 - Destruction of insulin-producing beta cells is due to damage inflicted by your immune system

 - Something triggered your immune system to attack your beta cells

 - Certain genes put people at a greater risk of developing type 1 diabetes, but are not the only factors involved

-- While there are no proven environmental triggers, researchers are looking for possible culprits, such as viral infections and toxins within our environment and foods.
+- While there are no proven environmental triggers, researchers are looking for possible culprits, such as viral infections and particular molecules within our environment and foods.

-Around 90 per cent of people with type 1 have no family history of the condition.
+Around 90 per cent of people with type 1 diabetes have no family history of the condition.

 Although other family members may carry the same ‘at risk’ genes, the overall risk of type 1 diabetes for multiple family members is generally low.